-The lowest peak in the northern Palisade chain probably has the tiniest summit and also has sensational views down its west face.
+The lowest peak in the northern Palisade chain probably has on eof the tiniest summits and also has sensational views down its west face.
 There's a classic Class 3 scramble on this peak.

 The eastern approach: